 Q #18) What is the difference between Quality Assurance and Quality Control?

-Answer: Quality Assurance is making sure that the delivered software has the least number of defects possible.
+Answer: Quality Assurance is ensuring that the delivered software has the least number of defects possible.
 Quality Control is the process of ensuring that the quality of the product is maintained in the long run.

 Quality Assurance is done by the testing team of the project while Quality Control is usually done by a dedicated support team, who is responsible for the quality of the product even if the product is under the maintenance phase of software engineering.